Part II

 Reservoirs

-This term refer to humans, animals, plants, soil, or inanimate organic matter (feces or food) in which infectious organisms live and multiply.
+This term refers to humans, animals, plants, soil, or inanimate organic matter (feces or food) in which infectious organisms live and multiply.
 For example, the reservoir for Clostridium tetani that causes tetanus is

 ‘Soil’, image by Jayme Burrows at The Spruce. |

 commonly contaminated soil.
-This information is very important especially for individuals who do gardening, or, work in occupations that require handling of soil and have open wounds that could be contaminated with the Clostridium spores.
-[10]
+This information is very important, especially for individuals who do gardening or work in occupations that require handling of soil and have open wounds that could be contaminated with Clostridium spores.
+[11]

-which is inanimate objects that may become contaminated with the infectious agent.
-A common example are contaminated diapers in a day care center.
-Diapers are also fomites that may contribute to the spread of some infectious agents, especially, gastrointestinal and respiratory infections.[11]
+Fomite(s) which are inanimate objects that may become contaminated with the infectious agent.
+A common example is contaminated diapers in a daycare center.
+Diapers are also fomites that may contribute to the spread of some infectious agents, especially, gastrointestinal, and respiratory infections.
+[12]

 Image from Diapers. |

 Another example is personal protective equipment (PPE) used for decontamination.
-Although fomites seem important in the transmission and spread on an infectious disease, fomites are not effective (they not always contribute) to the transmission of disease.
+Although fomites seem important in the transmission and spread of infectious disease, fomites are not effective (they do not always contribute) to the transmission of disease.

-The last of the terms in the topic of indirect transmission is , it refers usually to insects and small animals that contribute to the spread of disease as part of their life cycle.
-Common examples of vectors are fleas, mites, flies, mosquitoes, small rodents, etc. These vectors contribute to the spread of disease in an effective manner, so, their control is part of the preventive measures of well-known infectious diseases such as malaria, zika virus, west nile virus and others.
+The last of the terms in the topic of indirect transmission is vectors, it refers usually to insects and small animals that contribute to the spread of disease as part of their life cycle.
+Common examples of vectors are fleas, mites, flies, mosquitoes, small rodents, etc. These vectors contribute to the spread of disease in an effective manner, so, their control is part of the preventive measures of well-known infectious diseases such as malaria, Zika virus, West Nile virus, and others.

 Common Disease Vector, the mosquito that transmit malaria, image from Wikimedia, Public Domain. |